-5. Multivariate analysis of factors associated with informality
+5. Multivariate analysis of factors associated with informality about any conditional association between these.

-Although we have been able to point to differences and similarities between key demographic variables and different definitions of informality, we can say nothing so far about any conditional association between these.
 This section presents estimates of the marginal effects of different potential influences on the likelihood of informality obtained from probit regressions.
 The specification of each regression includes individual demographic information, information on the geographical situation of the individual, information on the nature of the employment and information on the economic status of the remainder of the individual's family.
-Included under the heading of demographic information are a quadratic function of the individual's age and a binary indicator for being female and indicators for ethnicity (reference category: white).
-Indicators of illiteracy and educational attainment are also included (reference category: education to elementary level).7 Two aspects of geographical situation are included.
+Included under the heading of demographic information are a quadratic function of the individual's age and binary indicators for gender and ethnicity (reference category: white male).
+Indicators of illiteracy and educational attainment are also included (reference category: education to elementary level).
+Two aspects of geographical situation are included.
 The first is a set of broad regional indicators, defined so that the heavily urbanised and industrialised region of the South East is the reference category.
 Given that some previous research identifies informality with urbanisation, the second is a binary indicator for residence in an urban location.
 The urban indicator is a variable derived by the IBGE statistical agency from household address records and corresponds to residence in cities, towns and so-called isolated urban areas.